Socialist Union of America: History

 The formal split began in early 1953 when Zaslow presented a document, "Report and Tasks", to the New York Local outlining his ideas.
 This set off a spirited debate within the party, even though a "truce" was attempted by the leaderships May Plenum.
 In August of that year the Zaslow group lost control of the New York Local in a city convention.
 A final split was "provoked" in late October when the oppositionists boycotted the 25th anniversary celebration of the expulsion of James Cannon, Max Shachtman and Martin Abern from the Communist Party, which they regarded as the foundation of their movement.
 When they refused to disavow the boycott they were expelled.
 The split cost the SWP 25% of its membership, most of its base within organized labor and its entire organization in the state of Michigan.

 The expelled members formed the American Socialist Union and began publishing a newspaper, the American Socialist.
 For the first three months of its existence, negotiations for unity were attempted between the Fourth International, the SWP and the ASU.
 When, three or months later this proved to be impossible Pablo asked the ASU to become the new US affiliate of the International Secretariat the Cochranites declined, believing that that would just lead the Socialist Union to become a kind of sect that feared the SWP had become.

 The Cochranites focused much of their activity on publishing their newspaper, American Socialist.
 They kept their publication "ecumenical" open to people of various leftist philosophies, including Michael Harrington and W. E. B. Du Bois.
 Their major constituency was among the former SWP members within the CIO and ex-CIO unions, though they also attempted to recruit among the dissidents who left the Communist Party after its crisis of 1956-1957.
 Zaslow, Clarke and Irving Beinin left in 1957 to work within the remnants of the American Labor Party and in the group around The Guardian magazine, where Beinin became editor.
-By the late 1950s, Braverman and Geller were becoming increasingly attracted to Monthly Review and disenchanted with Cochrans style of journalism.
+By the late 1950s, Braverman and Geller were becoming increasingly attracted to Monthly Review and disenchanted with Cochran's style of journalism.
 The Socialist Union disbanded and the American Socialist ceased publication in December 1959.